JeremyVyska/DirectionsEmea2025-Workshop/FACILITATOR-GUIDE.md

 ### Immediate Follow-up (Same Day)

 **Send to participants:**
-- Links to solution branches
 - Recording (if recorded)
 - Feedback survey link
 - Reminder about FACILITATOR-GUIDE.md for self-paced review
+- Encourage them to share their unique implementations

 ### Week After Workshop